-To apply the smoother, we first need to detect the cells that are suspected to map the location of linear kinematic features.
+To apply the smoother, we first need to detect the cells that are suspected to map the location where of linear kinematic features are.
 Thomas et al. (2008) proposed to use a shear threshold based on the level of noise resulting from the motion tracking error.
-Instead, here we use a fixed threshold based on the total deformation (as in the simple test case presented above) to give more weight to the cracks suffering from artificial divergence.
+Instead, here we use a fixed threshold based on the total deformation (as in the simple test case presented above) to give more weight to the cracks suffering from artificial divergence while keeping an important weight for the shear deformation.
 Cells showing total deformation greater than the threshold are thus selected and others simply not taken into account for the filtering procedure.
 Figure 5 shows the unfiltered total deformation rate and the selected cells (those with their edges in black) for a threshold equal to 0.02 per day.